Kilcekru/libraries/packages/ts-basics/README.md

 ## tsconfig

 There are four flavours available:
-- `tsconfig-node-base`: for node >=12; use this for scripts and services
+- `tsconfig-node-app`: for node >=12; use this for nodejs apps
 - `tsconfig-node-library`: for node >=12; use this for libraries (enables declaration files)
-- `tsconfig-react-base`: for browser; use this for apps (es2019 is used, support for older browsers not given)
+- `tsconfig-react-app`: for browser; use this for react apps (es2019 is used, support for older browsers not given)
 - `tsconfig-react-library`: for browser, use this for libraries (enables declaration files)

 To use one of those flavours, just extend your tsconfig from it: